Environment and classical channels in categorical quantum mechanics: Classical structures

-Morphisms $f:A_1\ldots A_n\to B_1\ldots B_m$, which we interpret as processes are respectively represented as boxes where the input wires represent the objects $A_1\ldots A_n$ and the output wires represent the objects $B_1\ldots B_m$: Other shapes may be used to emphasize extra structure. \em Elements \em $s:\II\to A_1\ldots A_n$, which in the graphical representation have no inputs, are interpret as `states', and \em co-elements \em $e: B_1\ldots B_m\to\II$ with no outputs are interpreted as `effects'.
+Other shapes may be used to emphasize extra structure. \em Elements \em $s:\II\to A_1\ldots A_n$, which in the graphical representation have no inputs, are interpret as `states', and \em co-elements \em $e: B_1\ldots B_m\to\II$ with no outputs are interpreted as `effects'.
 In standard quantum notation they would be kets $|\psi\rangle$ and bras $\langle \psi|$ respectively.
-Composition and tensoring are respectively represented as: \begin{theorem}[Joyal-Street 1991 \cite{JoyalStreet,SelingerSurvey}] An equation follows from the axioms of symmetric monoidal categories if and only if it can be derived in the graphical language via \bB diagram isomorphisms\e. \end{theorem}
+Composition and tensoring are respectively represented as:

+\begin{thm}{\bf\cite{JoyalStreet,SelingerSurvey}} An equation follows from the axioms of symmetric monoidal categories if and only if it can be derived in the graphical language via diagram isomorphisms. \end{thm}